MA Entrance Requirements

 Candidates are expected to have completed a BA degree.
 In recent years, students have come from fine art, printmaking, painting, sculpture, photo media, conservation, illustration, design, textiles, architecture and interactive arts courses.
 While many students enter the course after years of independent work, we also accept students directly from undergraduate courses.

-We are looking for candidates who are excited about the potential of engaging with the College-wide peer group, and making the most of the educational opportunities the programme can offer.
-You may not have made prints before but you will have an excitement about the nature of the multiplied image and the desire to investigate the ideas and facilities we have to offer.
+We are looking for candidates who are excited about the potential of engaging with the College-wide peer group, and making the most of the educational opportunities the Programme offers.
+Candidates may not have made prints before but should have a keen interest in the nature of the multiplied image and the desire to investigate the ideas we engage with; the Programme is not primarily technique led.